Our Lunch Program has New Menu Options!

 - Education: “Give a woman a fish and she will eat for a day.
 Teach her how to fish and she will eat for a lifetime!”
 We are committed to not only cooking great food but also inviting and teaching young women to be a part of the process as well.
-Thus, many components of the lunches are produced in the elective Finding God in All Foods class where students learn and practice the basics of safely cooking tasty and healthy food.
+Thus, some components of the lunches are produced in the elective Finding God in All Foods class where students learn and practice the basics of safely cooking tasty and healthy food, by students in our work-study program, or by those who we employ.

-- Taste: Taste is, of course, the central element to any food service, and we fully intend to continue offering a selection of tasty meals and treats.
+- Taste: Taste is, of course, the central element to any food service, and we fully intend to continue offering a selection of tasty offerings.